BugByte14/bounty-bot/README.md

 * Counts time spent in VCs.
 * Allows users to check current xp and level.
 * Allows users to see how much xp is needed for next level and the amount left.
+* Allows users to see most wanted list (still work in progress).
 * Allows admins to manually set the level of a user.
 * Stores user levels in database so information is secure in event of crash.
 * Sends pirate-themed level-up message in the #bounties channel.